 Every quit attempt is a chance to figure out what works best for you.
-Whether you quit on your own or work with a Quit Coach, using quit medications increases your chances of successfully quitting.
+Whether you quit on your own or work with a Quit Coach, using quit medications, also know as nicotine replacement therapy (NRT), increases your chances of successfully quitting.
 In fact, your chances of quitting are greatly increased when you:

 - Combine quit medications with coaching help from a Vermont Quit Partner or Quit Help by Phone